laberning/openrowingmonitor/docs/rower_settings.md

 It must be noted that you have to make sure that your machine's measurements are sufficiently free of noise: noise in the drag calculation can have a strong influence on your speed and distance calculations and thus your results.
 If your rower produces stable damping values, then this could be a good option to dynamically adjust your measurements to the damper setting of your rower as it takes in account environmental conditions.
 When your machine's power and speed readings are too volatile it is wise to turn it off

 ## Settings you can tweak

+#### sprocketRadius (revisited)

+**sprocketRadius** tells Open Rowing Monitor how big the sprocket is that attaches your belt/chain to your flywheel.
+This setting is used in several calculations and is involved in calculating the handle force for stroke detection.
+Its accuracy isn't super-critical, you can change it afterwards to something more accurate, but remember that when the sprocket radius doubles, so should the *minumumForceBeforeStroke*.The default value will work OK for most rowers, but sometimes it needs to be changed for a specific rower.
+In the later section, we will describe how to optimally tune it.

 Some people want it all, and we're happy to give to you when your rower and your Raspberry Pi can handle the pain.
 Some interesting settings: